giladturok/CleanCV/README.md

 \contactbar{yoursite.com}{you@email.com}{}{linkedin}{}{Your City}
 ```

-### Your Publications, Automatically
-CleanCV uses BibLaTeX to manage your publication list with two special features:
+### Name Highlighting in Publications

-**Name Highlighting**: Your name appears bold in every publication
+Your name appears bold in every publication automatically:
 ```latex
 % In main.tex - must match your name exactly in .bib file
 \boldname{YourLast}{YourFirst}{Initial}
 ```

+> [!IMPORTANT]
+> The name in `\boldname{}` must match exactly how your name appears in your `.bib` file, including capitalization and any middle initials.

+### Joint First Author Annotations
-**Joint First Authors**: Mark co-first author papers with asterisks
+Mark co-first author papers with asterisks:
 ```latex
 % In publications.bib - add this annotation
 @article{yourpaper2023,